Finally, Facebook is now ready to compete with YouTube.

 Just like YouTube, and YouTube Red; Facebook’s Watch will show content that is made up of episodes — live or recorded — and follow a theme or storyline.
 Following are the show formats that Facebook is considering for their upcoming launch.

 - Live shows that connect directly with fans.

 - Shows that follow a narrative arc or have a consistent theme.

 - Live events that bring communities together.

-Although this video service is in its testing phase and is limited to selected users, it will soon be available for rest of the U.S before expanding internationally.
-It will be available on mobile, on desktop and laptop, and in our TV apps on its official launch on August 28, 2017.
+Although this video service is in its testing phase and is limited to selected users, it will soon be available for the rest of the U.S before expanding internationally.
+It will be available on mobile, desktop and laptop, and in our TV apps on its official launch on August 28, 2017.